akononovicius/physRisk-content-repository/articles/2014/statistical-physics-a-key-to-understanding-of-the-social-and-economic-complexity.md

 Imagine - you are currently in the theater.
 You have just seen a play.
 While it wasn't that bad, it still wasn't that good.
 Still somebody have surely enjoyed it!
-A girl couple of rows below you stood up and started claping (loudly and intensively).
+A girl couple of rows bellow you stood up and started claping (loudly and intensively).
 What happens next?
 She looks at a boy sitting near her and says something to him.
 Whatever she said, it worked like a charm as the boy also stands up and starts clapping (though not